Ahl-Alkitab

 Oneness Apostolic faith

-Some believe the Bible has been altered, but what often confuses the issue is the variety of translations and interpretations.
-Just as languages and cultures express words in different ways, the Bible has been translated so that people everywhere can understand it.
-But the message has remained the same from the beginning: God is one, He loves us, and He has provided a way of salvation.
+Some people believe that the Holy Bible (Torah and the Injil) has been changed/corrupted.
+However, what often confuses is the different translations.
+Because different languages and cultures express words in different ways, the Bible was translated so that people everywhere could understand it.

-The Bible’s authenticity is supported by thousands of ancient manuscripts, like the Dead Sea Scrolls and Codex Sinaiticus, dating back centuries before Islam.
-These show the text has been preserved with remarkable accuracy, aligning with the Quran’s recognition of the Torah and Gospel as divine revelations (Surah Al-Imran 3:3).”
+The reliability of the Bible is supported by thousands of ancient manuscripts, such as the Dead Sea Scrolls and early church manuscripts, which date back centuries before Islam.
+These manuscripts demonstrate that the text has been faithfully preserved.

 Who We Are